Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

 \subsection{Intersection form}

-In general, we do not know much about hyperbolic 4-manifolds.
-For example, it is even unknown whether there is a closed oriented hyperbolic four-manifold with odd intersection form or not so far \cite{martelli:2015}.
-The Davis manifold is the first $\mathbb{H}^4$-manifold example we know its intersection form \cite{rt:2001}, which is the even type $\oplus_{36} $.
-And we construct here 60 more examples with even intersection forms. \begin{theorem} For the 60 manifolds denoted by $M_1,...,M_{56},M_{57},M_{58},M_{59},M_{60}$, where the subscript is the order of result manifold being claimed in Table \ref{table:ori}--\ref{table:9col}, we have their algebraic topologies as below: { \baselinestretch{1.33}\selectfont
+The Davis manifold \cite{davis:1985} is the first example of a hyperbolic $4$-manifold with a calculated even type intersection form $\oplus_{36} $ \cite{rt:2001}.
+Quite recently, Martelli-Riolo-Slavich exhibited the first concrete closed oriented hyperbolic four-manifold with odd intersection form \cite{MRS:2019}.
+Here, we construct $60$ more examples with even intersection forms. \begin{theorem} For the 60 manifolds $M_1,\cdots,M_{56},M_{57},M_{58},M_{59},M_{60}$ claimed in Tables \ref{table:ori}--\ref{table:9col}, we have their homologies and intersection forms as below: { \baselinestretch{1.33}\selectfont